richardslab/EXWAS_pipeline/README.md

   * There are paths where you can specify where Nextflow cache so you can put things somewhere else.

-## Pipeline notes:
+## Pipeline descriptions:

+This is a set of python/nextflow scripts that is used to run Gene-based burden testing using Regenie.
+This pipeline is divided into 2 parts.

+**Part 1:**
+This is to annotated all the variants using VEP with plugins specified by the users and generate input files to run Regenie.
+This includes annotation files, mask files, and the setlist files required.

+The apptainer VEP image can be created using the definition files provided.
+Default is version 105.

+**Part 2:**
+This runs Regenie step 1 and step 2 with user defined parameters.
+Step 1 expects 1 set of plink files of genotyped variants.
+This step is performed once.
+Step 2 is per analysis (as specified by the user in the configuration files)

-### General
+### General Notes
-  * Making conda environment on first run will take some time.
+  * Making conda environment on first run will take time.
 As long as the conda cache is not deleted, the environment will not be made again.
-  * Step 1 expects 1 set of plink files (bed,bim,fam) for genotyped data (i.e., not separated by chromosome)
-  * As long as the pipeline logs are not deleted, the steps will be skipped
+  * For all steps in the pipeline, as long as the log files are not deleted, the steps will be skipped.
-    * if log is deleted, steps will be re-ran and files will be overwritten.
+    * **Notes** this also means that if the log files are moved from default location or renamed, the steps will be re-ran and files will be overwritten.

+#### Input
+**Common inputs**
+ * project configuration yaml file
+ * nextflow configuration file
+**Part 1**

 ### Annotation
   * VCF for generating annotation files are specified separately from the input to run Regenie.